cjerdonek/sf-elections-commission/docs/audio_to_video.md

 This method requires a fair bit of technical knowledge.

+### Install FFmpeg

 First, install FFmpeg.
 For example, on Mac OS X you can use install FFmpeg using [MacPorts][macports] as follows:

     $ sudo port install ffmpeg

+### Combine files

+If necessary, combine multiple files:

+    $ ffmpeg -i concat:"part1.mp3|part2.mp3" -acodec copy audio_combined.mp3

+### Convert audio to video

-Then run the following from the command-line (filling in correct INPUT and OUTPUT file names):
+To create a video file from an audio file, run the following from the command-line (filling in correct INPUT and OUTPUT file names):

     $ ffmpeg -i INPUT.mp3 -f image2 -loop 1 -r 2 -i INPUT.png \
       -shortest -c:a copy -c:v libx264 -crf 23 -preset veryfast \
       -movflags faststart OUTPUT.mp4

+And then--

+    $ ffmpeg -i INPUT.mp4 -acodec copy -vcodec copy OUTPUT.mkv

-Notes on the command above:
+#### Notes on the commands above

+Regarding the first command--

 * `-f image2` means to use the "image2 sequence" format,
 * `-loop 1` means to loop over the input stream (for image streams),